 Rob Rowe: It’s definitely usable off of the truck.
 It has its own onboard battery, and solar charging system too.

-TCA: Why should customers go with a Phoenix Camper?
+Why should customers go with a Phoenix Pop Up Camper?

 Rob Rowe: Yes, we do offer a full automotive paint job option.

-TCA: What is the MSRP of the Mini Max?
+What is the MSRP of the Level 1/2 campers?

 Rob Rowe: $37,000

-TCA: The Mini Max is a terrific, little truck camper and a great value for the money.
+The Phoenix Pop Up Camper Level 1/2 is a terrific, little truck camper and a great value for the money.
 If readers wanted to order one how would they do it, factory direct or through a dealership?

 Rob Rowe: We are factory direct sales only.
 It’s the only way to effectively do what we do.
 Here’s how the process works:.